zepp/SimpleMVP/README.md

 It keeps all data to update or restore view's appearance.
 It can be text to setup `TextView` or some boolean properties to enable/disable a particular `View`.
 Changed state is delivered to connected views when presenter handler invokes `commit()` method.

 State has special flag that indicates that it has been changed.
 It is important to update this flag after field change otherwise state is not delivered to connected views when `commit()` is called.
-Every field has to have setter that updates this flag in other words.
+In other words every field has to have setter to update this flag.

-So typical state may look following:
+So a typical state may look following:

 ```java
 public class MainState extends MvpState {